-If a Balancing Bid contains aggregated Reserve Resources from different Transmission Areas or a share of a shared power plant, the Balancing Bid must itemise the power volumes in sub-bids for specific Transmission Areas or balances using different ROs.
+If a Balancing Bid contains aggregated Reserve Resources from different Transmission Areas or a share of a shared power plant or from different Balance Responsible Parties, the Balancing Bid must itemise the power volumes in sub-bids for specific Transmission Areas or balances using different ROs.
 The aggregated sub-bids are linked to each other by the aggregation link number (1-10).

-7 Rules of the Balancing Energy Market
+7 Rules of the mFRR energy Market

-Fingrid orders Balancing Bids from the Balancing Energy Market to balance electricity production and consumption.
+Fingrid activates Balancing Bids from the mFRR energy Market to balance electricity production and consumption.
 The Market Time Unit is one hour.